- What data is featured on this website?

 The data is published to the site approximately every 24 hours.
 The data for Open Disclosure is based on campaign finance filing deadlines established by the State of California Fair Political Practices Commission (FPPC) for all state and local elections.

-The filing deadlines for local candidates and measures on the November 6, 2018 election are:
+The filing deadlines for local candidates and measures for:

 |Reporting Period||FPPC Filing Deadline|